robertorosero/pyhtonmig/Doc/library/stdtypes.rst

    A *map* for :meth:`translate` is usually best created by :meth:`str.maketrans`.

+   You can use the :func:`maketrans` helper function in the :mod:`string` module to create a translation table.
+For string objects, set the *table* argument to ``None`` for translations that only delete characters:

    .. note::

       An even more flexible approach is to create a custom character mapping